-- Read and mark Paulo Freire's "The 'Banking' Concept of Education" (Documents section of class web site. - WARNING: This reading is incredibly difficult.
-You will need to budget at least two hours to read it despite its short length.
+- Read and mark pages 258-262 of Paulo Freire's "The 'Banking' Concept of Education" (located in the Course Materials section of class web site).
+Stop at the beginning of the paragraph that begins, "Implicit in the banking concept." - WARNING: This reading is incredibly difficult.
+You will need to budget at least two hours to read these three pages.
+Read the requirements of the Formal Response assignment before you begin reading.
 Use a dictionary and write questions you have about the text in the margins along with your other comments.